Server-Side Tracking for Agencies: The 2026 Guide

 - JavaScript pixel loads in their browser

-- Problem: Ad blocker blocks the pixel, or browser blocks the cookie, or user has tracking disabled
+- Problem: Ad blocker blocks the pixel, or browser blocks the third-party cookie, or user has tracking disabled

 - Result: Conversion never gets recorded